IBIA: An Incremental Build-Infer-Approximate Framework for Approximate Inference of Partition Function: Proofs

 Here, $D_v$ is the domain of variable $v$.
 Since the result is invariant with respect to the order in which variables are summed out, we have

-Similarly, $\sum_{{C_j}'\setminus {S_{i,j}'}}\beta(C_j') = \mu(S_{i,j}')$.
+Similarly, $\sum_{Domain({C_j}'\setminus {S_{i,j}'})}\beta(C_j') = \mu(S_{i,j}')$.
 Therefore, beliefs of the modified cliques ${C_i}'$ and ${C_j}'$ agree on the marginals of the sepset variables ${S_{i,j}'}$.
 Since this is true for every pair of adjacent cliques, all CTs in $CTF_{k,a}$ are calibrated. \end{proof}

-\textbf{Proposition~\ref{pr:approx2}} The normalization constant of all CTs in the approximate CTF $CTF_{k,a}$ is the same as in the input CTF, $CTF_{k}$. \begin{proof} $CTF_{k,a}$ is obtained from $CTF_{k}$, which is calibrated.
-The clique beliefs are un-normalized and all cliques in a connected CT in $CTF_{k}$ have the same normalization constant.
+\textbf{Proposition~\ref{pr:approx2}} The normalization constant of all CTs in the approximate CTF $CTF_{k,a}$ is the same as in the input CTF, $CTF_{k}$. \begin{proof} The approximation algorithm (Algorithm~\ref{alg:ApproximateCTF}) has two steps, namely, exact marginalization and local marginalization.

-We ensure that a connected CT remains connected in the approximation step (lines 20-21).
-Therefore, each CT in $CTF_{k,a}$ corresponds to a single CT in $CTF_k$.
 Exact marginalization involves collapsing cliques to find a joint belief (Equation~\ref{eq:exact}) and then marginalizing a variable by summing over its states.
 Neither of these steps changes the normalization constant.
 Local marginalization involves marginalizing a variable from individual cliques and sepsets by summing over its states.
-Once again, it does not alter the normalization constant.
+Once again, it does not alter the normalization constant. \end{proof}